 In-house live and silent auctions

-On Thursday night we will have our fundraising auction.
+On Thursday night we will have our Famously Fun Fundraising Auction.
 The proceeds from this auction go towards our needs-based Nicholas Missere Bursary Fund as well as towards educational programming throughout the year.
 We welcome campers to contribute handmade items, art, services, disservices, massages, dinner, babysitting, hair braiding, holidays, whatever you can imagine.
 This is a fun event, and your imagination can make it even more fun!!
 Smaller items will be placed in the Silent Auction area.

 Conduct and behaviour

 AlgomaTrad reserves the right to expel, at any time, campers deemed to be behaving in a way that threatens the safety and/or well-being of themselves or others, or who place at risk the property or campers.
-Refunds will not be given and if necessary, charges will be made for damaged property.
+Refunds will not be granted in this case.

 While considerable precautions are taken to secure the safety of campers, The Algoma Traditional Music and Dance Family Camp cannot assume liability in the event of sickness or accidents.
 Adequate health insurance is recommended.
 Day class registrants 8 to 18 not accompanied by a parent or guardian should provide their Canadian Health Insurance card number upon registration and a emergency contact number.
 There is a NO SMOKING ALLOWED policy on the site of the Centennial Grounds and at any of the sites being used for workshops, dances, and concerts.